Sintrastes/Iodine/README.md

 📚 Learn More
 -------------

-For a more comprehensive tutorial, visit the [project page](https://sintrastes.github.io/iodine/) for Iodine.
+For a more comprehensive tutorial, visit the [project page](https://sintrastes.github.io/iodine/) for Iodine, or, if you would prefer to dig straight into the KDocs, you can find those [here](https://sintrastes.github.io/iodine/docs/).

 💡 Related Projects
 -------------------